caitlinturnidge/lmnh-plant-pipeline/README.md

 ### Requirements to run
 - Written to use a .env file with AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID, BUCKET_NAME.
 - Library requirements in file `requirements.txt`

+## rds_to_s3.py
+Contains code to retrieve watering/recording data older than 24hrs from the database, append it to the relevant files in s3 (automatically creates if none exist), and delete from the db.